FelixSchuster/ctftoolkit/README.md

 # ctftoolkit

 *ctftoolkit* transforms Ubuntu into a pentesting distribution by installing a few tools I usually use when playing CTFs.
-This script was tested on Ubuntu 24.04 LTS.
+This script was tested on Ubuntu MATE 24.04.2 LTS.

 ```
           __    _____  __                .__   __   .__  __